ArtieFuzzz/sls/README.md

 # Salt State Files

-> State files I use for setting up, updating, and upgrading servers.
+> State files I use for automating set up, updates, and upgrades to servers.